Taxes and Business Strategy

 • Assessment

-Group project (in groups of 1-5 students) organized in collaboration with Big4.
-The project is divided into two parts that will be graded separately:
+Project in groups of 2-5 students.
+The project can also be submitted individually.
+The project is organized in collaboration with PwC and Equinor, and is divided into two parts that will be graded separately:

 The aim of the project is to apply the theory learned in class to a real business case, involving a tax related issue faced by a multinational company.